Close Menu

 6. Remember to Cool Down and Stretch Afterward

-Always remember to finish with deep breathing, stretches or a slow walk for 3 – 5 minutes in order for your heart rate to get back to a normal rate safely.
+Always end with deep breathing, stretches, or a slow stroll for 3 to 5 minutes to bring your heart rate back to normal safely.

 Why HIIT is the Best Workout for Busy Beginners